 She uses the term friendship when she’s actually describing another form of love.
 Non-sexual but love all the same.
 The kind you’d see between siblings, parent-child that go beyond familial or filial love.
 The kind you see between utter strangers who become lifelong friends.
 This sort of soul-mate friendship, like love, is not an "emotion" but a commitment.
 A commitment to the happiness of the other that is liberating, not enslaving.

 She insists that “friendship—unlike love—has no agenda.
 It is free.’’

 Possessiveness has an agenda, love does not.
 The former is manipulation.
 The latter is – always - freely given, in much the same way friendship is.

 She believes that friendship “will be easy.
 It will be easy because........”

 To say so is a grave injustice to those who take tremendous effort, over decades, in nurturing friendships and loving relationships.
-The survival of any bond (friendship or love) is a result of extraordinary - often messy - effort, consistently applied.
-That colossal effort endures the breaking or fracturing of the bond, supports the mending and piecing together, offers time and space toward healing, it is patient when a return embrace is not forthcoming, it is tolerant of the silences.
-It is anything but easy.
+The survival of any bond (friendship or love) is a result of effort, not ease.
+Extraordinary - often messy - effort, consistently applied.
+That colossal effort endures the breaking or fracturing of the bond, it supports the mending and piecing together, it offers time and space toward healing, it is patient when a return embrace is not forthcoming, it is tolerant of the silences.
+It is anything but easy!

-Anyone who sees love or friendship as “easy” nurtures a fantasy: no disagreements, no fights, no humiliation, no alienation, no pain, no suffering, no commitments, no aloneness, no sense of loss, no regret, no jealousy, no rejection, no anger, no fear, no bitterness.
+Anyone who sees love or friendship as “easy” nurses a fantasy: no disagreements, no fights, no humiliation, no insult, no alienation, no pain, no suffering, no commitments, no aloneness, no sense of loss, no regret, no jealousy, no rejection, no anger, no fear, no bitterness.